 Convert the element to a Smart Object, then mask the unnecessary area.
 Or you can use CSS and add a custom class to your HEAD.

-Get instant access to your 14 Day Free Trial and Free Online Training.
+Get instant access to your 14 Day Free Trial of advanced features and options, with Free Online Training.
 We guarantee your first conversion will 100% work - we work with you to ensure this, Contact Us or check the Community FAQs for assistance.